Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 # How to Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa-Area
-I used the dataset - "Iowa Liquor Sale" to recommend Jim Beam Brands what they could do with their product portfolio
+I used the dataset - "Iowa Liquor Sale" to build business recommendation to guide Jim Beam Brands what they could do with their product portfolio

 ## Table of Contents